dotnet/standard/docs/governance/README.md

 ## Inclusion principles

-Not every .NET API needs (or even should be) part of the .NET Standard.

-If a library is written in pure IL (for example C#, VB.NET, F# etc.), and targets .NET Standard, then it can run across all current and future .NET implementations with no code changes.
+Not every .NET API needs to be (or even should be) part of the .NET Standard: if a library is written in pure IL (for example C#, VB.NET, F# etc.), and targets .NET Standard, then it can run across all current and future .NET implementations with no code changes.
 The only requirement on the .NET implementation is that it has to support at least the version of .NET Standard that the library was compiled for (or a higher version).

-Any modification to such a library, whether it's bug fixes, performance improvements, or additional APIs, will also work across all these .NET implementations as well.
+Any modifications to such a library, whether they're bug fixes, performance improvements, or additional APIs, will also work across all these .NET implementations as well.
 That means the library author has flexibility to make releases on their own cadence while consumers of the library have the choice on